envisioning/vocab/src/content/bql-binary-quantization-learning.md

 - 0.33
 - 0.32
 - 0.31
-slug: bql
+slug: bql-binary-quantization-learning
 summary: ML method that aims to reduce model complexity and computational cost by quantizing weights and activations to binary values.
 title: BQL (Binary Quantization Learning)
 ---